-Dr. Paul Shapiro is a professor and chair of the Department of Pharmaceutical Sciences at the University of Maryland School of Pharmacy.
+Dr. Paul Shapiro is a professor in the Department of Pharmaceutical Sciences at the University of Maryland School of Pharmacy.

 About Dr. Shapiro: